iamsoNewBee/Canal-Mod/README.md

 # Canal-Mod
-A mod about canal,
+A mod about canals,

 which could carry the water.

-Not only can it moisturize your crops,
+Not only do they moisturize your crops,

 but also decorate your farm.

+You say they are useless,

+I say they are neccessary.

+Yeah yeah, just do everyting with the powerful bucket.

+And see what everything you have missed.

 ~~There are many bugs,~~